signalius/FPGA_Verilog_Examples/Install_Lattice_iCEcube2_Ubuntu18/README.md

 Then software can be installed

 ## Install license:
-License must be generated for eth0 device only. type command:
+License must be generated for eth0 network card but ubuntu use now other names.
+To see all available network interfaces type command:
 ```bash
 ip a
 ```
-to see all available interfaces.
 If eth0 not exist do this:

 [Change interface name](https://askubuntu.com/questions/767786/changing-network-interfaces-name-ubuntu-16-04)